-The Village Drill is a human-powered drill designed for drilling boreholes to create access to water in rural low-income communities.
-The Village Drill can create boreholes up to 20 cm diameters and 90 meters deep, and can easily be disassembled for transport and re-use.
+The Village Drill is a human-powered drill designed for drilling boreholes to create access to water.
+The Village Drill can create boreholes up to 20 cm diameters and 90 m deep, and can easily be disassembled for transport and re-use.

-The Village Drill technology is distributed through WHOlives.org and A Better Drill Inc. Implementing organizations include World Vision, Samaritan Purse, Rotary International etc.
+The Village Drill technology is distributed through WHOlives.org and A Better Drill Inc. Implementing organizations include World Vision, Samaritan Purse, and Rotary International, among others.

 The product is currently manufactured in Utah, USA.